Depression Treatment and Causes

 Don't Quit Trying!

 If you need more help, get a counselor or the help from a mentor as they will probably have new ideas to help you grow.
 If you want to hear someone say “poor baby”, call your mother.
-However, if you really want unbiased help to change get a counselor or mentor, and they will probably have a new perspective for you.
+However, if you really want unbiased help to change, get a counselor or mentor, and they will probably have a new perspective for you.
 They are not emotionally involved in your situation, so they will have a different perspective that will probably help you overcome your depression.

-Remember changes of character do not happen overnight.
+Remember changes of character do not happen immediately.
 Give yourself enough time and room to make changes as they become comfortable for you.
 You will find that the depression will lift.
 If your results seem too slow, don’t quit!
 Try to have some patience and allow time.
 You are worth it!
 Sometimes we take two steps forward and one back, but we are still one step ahead of where we were.